f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Uploading a Tenant Image
 ^^^^^^^^^^^^^^^^^^^^^^^^

 You can upload a tenant image via the webUI in two different places.
 The first is by going to the **Tenant Management > Tenant Images** page.
 Click the **Add** button and you will receive a pop-up asking for the URL of a remote HTTPS server with optional credentials, and the ability to ignore certificate warnings.
-There is also an option to upload direct from a computer via the browser using the **Upload** option..
+There is also an option to upload direct from a computer via the browser using the **Upload** option.

 .. image:: images/velos_deploying_a_tenant/image8.png
   :align: center